An Introduction to Probabilistic Programming: Model-based Reasoning

 In this special case the rules of algebra and semantics preserving transformations of integrals can be used to algebraically solve for an analytic form for this posterior distribution.

 To start the preceding expression can be simplified to

 which still leaves a nasty looking integral in the denominator.
 This is the complicating crux of Bayesian inference.
-This integral is in general intractable as it involves integrating over the entire space of the latent variables.
+The integral that appears in the denominator is in general intractable, as it involves integrating over the entire space of the latent variables.
 Consider the Captcha example: simply summing over the latent character sequence itself would require an exponential-time operation.